Dominions II: The Ascension Wars: Setting

+Abysia

 Abysia is a parched wasteland inhabited by large, lava-based humanoids.
 They radiate heat, which fatigues their enemies and can set them on fire.
 They have powerful fire and blood magic, and prefer hot provinces.
 Abysian infantry is strong and heavily armored, but Abysia commands no native mounted troops.
 Abysia's warlocks add some variety to the nation's troop and commander roster by selectively cross-breeding Abysians, humans, and demons.
 Abysia may also recruit assassins.
 They also train salamanders that burn nearby enemies.